maxADeVisser/Control_computer_with_motion_capture/README.md

 ## Usage
-Make sure you have MediaPipe, PyAtuoGUI and OpenCV installed.
+Make sure you have MediaPipe (and OpenCV), PyAutoGUI and PyAudio (if you want speech to text functionality) installed.
-Install using:
+Install by running the requirements.txt or by using the following commands in the commandline:
 ```
 pip3 install mediapipe
 pip3 install pyautogui